 The NHS has a zero target for mixed sex accommodation breaches.
-The CCG reported 46 breaches up to the end of Quarter 4.
+The CCG reported four mixed sex accommodation breaches - these breaches took place at UHDB.

-All reported breaches at UHDB have occurred in Critical Care beds (either Intensive Care or specialist High Dependency) where mixed sex accommodation is allowed as an exception due to the specialist care required.
-Once a patient is fit for transfer to a ward the Trust works to a four hour transfer target and performance is measured against that.
+All reported breaches at UHDB have occurred in critical care beds (either intensive care or specialist high dependency) where mixed sex accommodation is allowed as an exception due to the specialist care required.
+Once a patient is fit for transfer to award UHDB work to a four hour transfer target and performance is measured against that.
 There is currently no nationally agreed transfer target time for these patients and there is therefore variation between providers in what they are measuring this target against.
 Breaches occur when there is no availability of appropriate beds for the patient which is mainly due to pressure within the hospital affecting patient flow.
-A visit was undertaken by NHS England and the CCG's Chief Nursing Officer in 2017/18 to establish the reason for these breaches and to understand the actions undertaken by the Trust to prevent them and in 2018/19 the Trust has been completing its own survey to review the impact upon the person affected and is due to publish the findings.
+A visit was undertaken by NHS England and the CCG's Chief Nursing Officer in 2017/18 to establish the reason for these breaches and to understand the actions undertaken by the Trust to prevent them.
+In 2018/19 the Trust has been completing its own survey to review the impact upon the person affected and is due to publish the findings.
 There is no harm to the patient from these breaches.